6.3 Faculty Advisers

 6.3.1 Fordham College at Rose Hill & Fordham College at Lincoln Center

 Since first-year students have broad and special advising needs, the deans' offices of FCRH and FCLC annually recruit select faculty and administrators to advise incoming students.
 Each adviser is assigned approximately 15 to 20 first-year students with whom they meet at regularly scheduled times throughout the academic year, both individually and as a group.

 Advising sessions cover specific topics such as the core curriculum, study skills, time management, academic honesty, planning a course schedule, college policies, opportunities for excellence at Fordham, and choosing and exploring a major.
-Each semester, all instructors are required to submit midterm assessment grades for their first-year students.
-Once midterm grades have been compiled, the adviser arranges individual meetings with the students to review their progress.
-The grades are available online for students to view.
+Each semester, all instructors are required to submit midterm assessments for their first-year students.
+Once midterm assessments have been compiled, the adviser arranges individual meetings with the students to review their progress.
+The assessments are available online for students to view.
 First-year students are encouraged to meet with their advisers as problems or questions develop during the year.
 Advisers continue to advise their students until the student declares a major, which normally occurs by the spring semester of their sophomore year.
 At FCLC and FCRH, advising continues formally through the fall of a student's sophomore year, unless a student declares their major earlier; in such a case, the formal first-year advising concludes at the end of the student's first year.